ncatlab/nlab-content/pages/5/9/0/1/1095/content.md

   * the characterization of $(\infty,1)$-sheaves in terms of [[descent]] is in section 6.1.3

-  * the relation between the [[model structure on simplicial presheaves|Brown?Joyal?Jardine model]] and the general story is discussed at length in section 6.5.4
+  * the relation between the [[model structure on simplicial presheaves|Brown–Joyal–Jardine model]] and the general story is discussed at length in section 6.5.4

 An overview is in